Journaling: How to Heal and Gain Self-Knowledge through the Practice of Journaling

-I was never one to journal when I was young, so starting as an adult has been exciting and enlightening.
-Creative writing and journaling have allowed me to open up hidden portals that have been enriching and inspiring.
-Further exploring younger parts within me who suffered abuse and never had a voice has given me insights into truths about my youth that have been difficult to address by myself in the past.
+I was never one to journal when I was young, so starting as an adult has been enriching.
+Creative writing and journaling have allowed me to open up portals within myself, allowing younger parts of me who experienced abuse to have a voice that they never had before.

-I often write from prompts.
-I also journal using the exercises in The Way of the Journal Workbook by Kathleen Adams, LPC.
-Additionally, I journal with God, listening to that small, still voice, inner wisdom, asking questions, and deepening that indispensable relationship.
-Let’s explore a bit more about these different ways:
+I often write from prompts and use the exercises in The Way of the Journal Workbook by Kathleen Adams.
+Additionally, I journal with God, listening to that small, still voice within, asking questions, receiving insights, and deepening the relationship.
+Let’s explore more about these different ways:

 This practice has been inspirational in writing my books, and I am often amazed at what bubbles up from the creative subconscious.